-Flower makers usually use confectioners glaze just to make their flowers shiny but some say that it makes white flowers slightly yellow.
-I have not experienced that but if you have and you really need to take precautions against heat and humidity, perhaps the answer is not to make white flowers.
+Flower makers usually use confectioners glaze just to make their flowers shiny, but some say that it makes white flowers slightly yellow.
+I have not experienced that, but if you have and you need to take precautions against heat and humidity, perhaps the answer is not to make white flowers.

-Confectioners glaze is an edible, clear varnish that is made from shellac which is a natural substance that is mixed with alcohol and evaporates immediately its exposed to the air.
+Confectioners glaze is an edible, clear varnish that’s made from shellac which is a natural substance that is mixed with alcohol and evaporates immediately its exposed to the air.
 It is sold in a brown tinted bottle which keeps the glaze from taking on a yellow tint.
-Sweets such as M&M’s are coated with shellac which kids eat all the time so it is not harmful.
+Sweets such as M&M’s are coated with shellac which kids eat all the time, so it is not harmful.

 Storing your flowers…

-Once your flowers have been dried don’t put them on the cake until the last minute – if you are delivering the cake, if possible put them on the cake when you get to the venue.
+Once your flowers are dry, don’t put them on the cake until the last minute – if you are delivering the cake, if possible put them on the cake when you get to the venue.